-- The Vice President of Admissions and his staff are responsible to inform prospective students and their parents how to locate this report online or allow them to review the hard copy in their office. - The Business Office Manager is responsible for informing employees and prospective employees how to locate this report online or allow them to review the hard copy in their office. - A hard copy of the Annual Security and Fire Safety Report is available to review in the Office of the Department of Campus Safety.
+- The Vice President of Enrollment and his staff are responsible to inform prospective students and their parents how to locate this report online or allow them to review the hard copy in their office. - The Vice President of Administration and General Counsel is responsible for informing employees and prospective employees how to locate this report online or allow them to review the hard copy in their office. - A hard copy of the Annual Security and Fire Safety Report is available to review in the Office of the Department of Campus Safety.
 Electronic Versions are also available upon request.